-Do you regularly wonder, “why am I tired all the time?”
+Do you regularly wonder, “Why am I tired all the time?”

 Common Causes of Tiredness

 Anemia is when your body doesn’t have enough healthy red blood cells and is common in women who have heavy menstrual periods.
 Iron deficiency is a common cause of anemia.
 If you are a vegetarian or don’t eat much red meat or iron-rich foods, you may experience anemia.
 Dizziness and irritability are other signs of anemia.
 Your doctor can diagnose it with a blood test and recommend a solution.
-Sometimes, taking supplements or adding in more iron-rich foods to your diet can increase your energy.
+Sometimes, taking iron supplements or adding more iron-rich foods to your diet can increase your energy.

 Medication side effects

 Many conditions can cause you to feel tired or fatigued.
 If you’ve noticed that your energy levels have dropped dramatically after starting a new medication, you may want to talk to your health care provider.
 Antidepressants and other treatments for mood or neurological conditions can also cause fatigue.
 Your provider may be able to prescribe an alternative medication if the tiredness is interfering with your daily activities.
 You may be experiencing fatigue if you are taking medications for:

 People with obesity tend to have more tiredness during the day than people with a normal weight.
 Obesity increases the risk of sleep apnea, but research has found that even without sleep apnea people who are extremely overweight still have more daytime fatigue.
 Obesity combined with lower physical activity also may increase tiredness.